Polo and Peacocks: British Polo Day in Jodhpur

 The sporting side of things took off on the first day when the Hackett British Army took on the President’s Bodyguard in an exhilarating match at Jodhpur’s polo grounds.
 Light entertainment was offered by the Jaeger-LeCoultre bicycle polo while the crowd mingled.

 Jodhpur’s 14th Century Mehrangarh Fort came alive in the evening for a grandly memorable celebration.
 The opening procession wended its way up to the fort, standing five hundred feet above the skyline, and included fire blowers and local Rajasthani dancers while richly decorated camels escorted guests to dinner and dancing.

 The following morning was enlivened by the young Maharaja of Jaipur, HH Sawai Padmanabh Singh leading the Mayo College team against Royal Salute British Exiles Team headed up by Lord Tyrone.
 The spectacular match which saw some brilliant runs was won by Mayo College to the crowd’s applause.

 The final gala dinner, a fundraiser on the lawns of Umaid Bhawan Palace and hosted by HH The Maharaja, included a live auction which raised $28,350 for the Indian Head Injury Foundation, an endowment close to the hearts of the Jodhpur Royal Family with prizes including jewellery from leading designers, Amrapali.

 The evening culminated in a fashion show by Mumbai-born designer, Delna Poonawalla, at the palace garden Baradari Pavilion presenting her SS17 collection, Dark Mistress.

-For more information and to request invitations for 2017 visit www.britishpoloday.com // Photo credit: Sam Churchill
+For more information and to request invitations visit www.britishpoloday.com // Photo credit: Sam Churchill

 For more information or to start planning your tailor-made holiday to India, please contact us: